odsod/language-based-security-report/report.md

 #### Type system

 The Ruby type system employs what is referred to as "duck typing", which means that the type system in general is very unrestrictive.
+Duck typing generally implies that the type system does not enforce knowledge of an objects available methods during compile time.
+If an object has the method `quack()`, the programmer can treat it like a `Duck` without further knowledge of its actual class.
 The types of parameters and return values are kept entirely implicit.

 #### Metaprogramming

 A programming idiom that is very prominent within the Ruby community is the concept of metaprogramming.
 Since Ruby code is evaluated as it is being parsed (as opposed to other languages such as JavaScript which uses several passes), it is possible to define new classes during runtime.

 Ruby also provides granular tools for runtime evaluation of code.
 Apart from the `eval` function provided by most popular scripting languages, Ruby also provides `instance_eval`, `class_eval`, and `module_eval` for evaluating code in the context of a given object, class or code module.

 The method `bar` in the class `Foo` could be defined as such: